dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-1.0.md

 ### Mixed client/server evaluation
 Enables queries to contain logic that cannot be evaluated in the database, and must therefore be evaluated after the data is retrieved into memory.
 ### NoTracking
-Queries enables quicker query execution when the context does not need to monitor for changes to the entity instances (i.e. the results are read-only).
+Queries enables quicker query execution when the context does not need to monitor for changes to the entity instances (this is useful if the results are read-only).
 ### Eager loading
 Provides the `Include` and `ThenInclude` methods to identify related data that should also be fetched when querying.
 ### Async query